Connie Walker (journalist): Career

 In December 2015 CBC Radio broadcast a 14-minute program entitled "Connie Walker and the firsthand legacy of residential schools", in which she described the horror of residential schools through her family's experience, and reporting on the Truth and reconciliation commission.
 One of the last residential schools to remain in operation was near Walker's home, the Okanese First Nation.
 She described learning how grandparents were survivors of the residential school system.

-On October 25, 2016, the CBC News published Walker's eight -part investigative podcast Missing and Murdered, focused on the murder of Alberta Williams in 1989 along the Highway of Tears in British Columbia.
+On October 25, 2016, the CBC News published Walker's eight-part investigative podcast, Missing and Murdered, focused on the murder of Alberta Williams in 1989 along the Highway of Tears in British Columbia.
 Chatelaine magazine and Flare magazine interviewed Walker the week the podcast went online.

 In 2018 Walker launched season two of her Missing and Murdered podcast, focused on finding the truth behind the life and death of Cleopatra Nicotine Semaganis, who was removed from her family as part of the Sixties Scoop.

-On November 17, 2016, Ryerson University's School of Journalism invited Walker, Karyn Pugliese, and Tanya Talaga to a panel on covering Indigenous issues.
+On November 17, 2016, Toronto Metropolitan University's School of Journalism invited Walker, Karyn Pugliese, and Tanya Talaga to a panel on covering Indigenous issues.

 Walker has left the CBC, and now works for Gimlet Media.
 On November 28, 2020, The New York Times quoted her praise of "The Secret Life of Canada", in an article on indigenous podcasts.

-In February 2021, Walker launched her postcast series Stolen: The Search for Jermain investigating the Missing and Murdered Indigenous Woman case of Jermain Charlo from the Flathead Indian Reservation in Montana.
+In February 2021, Walker launched her podcast series Stolen: The Search for Jermain investigating the Missing and Murdered Indigenous Woman case of Jermain Charlo from the Flathead Indian Reservation in Montana.

-Awards
+Awards and recognition

 In 2009, Okanese, a personal documentary Walker produced about the community in which she grew up, earned an honourable mention at the Columbus International Film & Video Festival.

 On May 29, 2016, Walker and colleagues at the CBC's Aboriginal news unit, won the Canadian Association of Journalists' Don McGillivray Investigative Award and its Online Media Award, for the stories on its "Missing and murdered Indigenous women and girls" website.

 Walker was honoured as one of the YWCA's "Women of Distinction" in 2017.

 Her work on the Missing & Murdered: Who Killed Alberta Williams podcast was recognized with a Webby Award nomination in the Documentary/Podcasts & Digital Audio category in 2017.

 In 2018, Walker's media work was recognized by her inclusion on Open Canada's annual Twitterarti Indigenous voices list.
 Also in 2018, Missing and Murdered: Finding Cleo won best serialized story at the Third Cost International Audio Festival.

+In 2023, Walker was singled out among the staff of Gimlet Media for a Pulitzer Prize in Audio Reporting for Stolen: Surviving St. Michael's.